edridgedsouza/mphil-thesis/README.md

 - `2020_04_29_ClusterMap` contains the ClusterMap attempt on the local Ubuntu machine (the remainder can be found in `Rustbucket Analyses`).

 - `2020_07_03_PutItTogether` contains an exhaustive set of Gene Ontology plots for all the SoxB-positive clusters in each of the datasets.
+The `___.markers.csv` files also provide a full list of markers for each cluster.

 - `Cytoscape` contains figures as well as the network file for the Cytoscape analysis.